US travel industry launches plan to reverse tourism decline

 Share via Email

-Organizers of the new Visit U.S. Coalition portrayed the decline as long-term, going back to 2015, and said they would work with the Trump administration to reverse the decline.
+Organizers of the new Visit U.S. Coalition said the decline started in 2015 and repeatedly said they are not blaming President Donald Trump, who has been criticized by some in the travel industry for spurring a "Trump slump" with anti-foreigner rhetoric and policies.

-In a conference call Tuesday, coalition representatives said they're not blaming Trump administration rhetoric and policies, though others in the travel industry have nicknamed the decline the "Trump Slump."

-Organizers cited factors like the strong U.S. dollar, complex visa requirements and low-cost air travel in other markets.
-Proposals to reverse the decline include smoother visa processing and more welcoming messages.
+Instead, the new coalition blamed the tourism downturn on factors like the strong U.S. dollar, complex visa requirements and low-cost air travel that boosts travel elsewhere.

+Coalition representatives were short on specific proposals to reverse the decline but mentioned making it easier for foreigners to get visas and the need for more welcoming messages to balance out stronger border security.

+"People misinterpreted a lot of our security protocols to be an unwelcoming message," said Geoff Freeman, CEO of the American Gaming Association, a member of the coalition.
+Freeman added that the U.S. can be a "welcoming and secure destination simultaneously."

-Statistics cited by the group showed America's share of global travel has fallen from 13.6
+Statistics cited by the coalition showed America's share of global travel fell from 13.6

+"We're falling behind," said Roger Dow, CEO of the U.S. Travel Association, the

+"Travel and tourism is our country's second largest export," said Katherine Lugar, CEO of the American Hotel & Lodging Association.
+"We can't afford to lose ground to other countries."
+She said the average overseas

 Editors' Picks